bbglab/oncodrive3d/README.md

 - **-d, --distance_threshold <int>**: Distance threshold (Å) to define contact between amino acids.
 Default: `10`.

-- **-c, --num_cores <int>**: Determines the number of CPU cores to use in the computation.
+- **-c, --cores <int>**: Determines the number of CPU cores to use in the computation.
 Default: Number of available CPU cores.

 - **-v, --verbose <flag: set to enable>**: Enables a more verbose output from the method.